-The statewide housing agencies play unique and well-defined roles in the production, rehabilitation, financing, and subsidy of housing for a broad spectrum of low- and moderateincome Vermonters.
+The statewide housing agencies play unique and well-defined roles in the production, rehabilitation, financing, and subsidy of housing for a broad spectrum of low- and moderate-income Vermonters.
 These agencies work together with federal housing agencies including HUD and USDA Rural Development, and with departments of Vermont's AHS, to create a delivery system that leverages federal dollars available to Vermont and ensures that State and federal resources are used efficiently and effectively.

 In response to the COVID-19 public health emergency, the housing agencies (AHS/DCF, VHCB, VSHA, VHFA, and DHCD) established a Housing Recovery Working Group to coordinate the strategic use of housing resources to help keep people safe during the pandemic and help Vermonters and their communities recover.
+This collaboration continues as the state seeks to tackle the lack of affordable housing available to low- and moderate-income Vermonters.
+The results include tripling housing production, consistent statewide use of the coordinated entry system and moving 4,114 households experiencing homelessness into permanent housing.